tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

   want to log the exception to a file, pop up a message box, ask the user what to do next, etc.

-In other words: <span style="background: #FFA">handle exceptions only where you're actually **handling** them.</span>.
-It might seem obvious, but you'd be surprised how many times I find code that handles exceptions for no good reason.
-For example, people think that by swallowing all sorts of exceptions and returning ``None``, they make their code "more robust"; that's lying to yourself!
-You take a problem and make it worse, because it's very easy to mask the original exception that way, and because you're hiding real problems.
+In other words: <span style="background: #FFA">handle exceptions only where you're actually **handling** them.</span> It might seem obvious, but you'd be surprised how many times I find code that handles exceptions for no good reason.
+For example, people think that by swallowing all sorts of exceptions and returning ``None``, they make their code "more robust"; **that's lying to yourself**.
+You take a problem and make it worse, as it's very likely you lose the exception details that way and you're hiding real problems.

-I've encountered countless times code that follows a pattern such as ``except Exception: log.error(...)``, which **hides bugs** like a misspelled variable.
+I've encountered countless times code that follows a pattern such as ``except Exception: log.error(...)``, which **hides bugs** like a misspelled variable (``NameError``).
 Logging is not handling the exception.
 In the end, nobody ever reads the log, or even takes the time to properly configure it, so you ship a "very robust" product that has half the functionality you think it has.

 ## Closing Words ##